Yehuda Raveh: Biography

 Yehuda Raveh was born in Netanya.
 His parents, Menashe and Chana Raveh, immigrated from Poland in the mid-1920s.
 His father had a carpentry business.
 He is the youngest of three brothers, all of whom became lawyers.
 He attended Bialik elementary school and Tchernichovsky high school.
 In his school years, Raveh played soccer on the Maccabi Netanya boys team coached by Mordechai Spiegler.
 He served in the Israel Defense Forces as an officer in 7th Brigade of the Armored Corps.
 In the reserves, he was promoted to the rank of lieutenant colonel.

 Raveh earned a degree in law from the Hebrew University of Jerusalem and clerked with lawyers Yigal Arnon and Shlomo Toussia-Hacohen in Jerusalem.

 During his studies he met his wife, Tamar Hausner.
 The couple moved to New York, where he continued his studies at New York University and worked for a law firm on Wall Street.
 Raveh's wife is also an attorney.
 The couple has three children.

 Legal career

-In 1972, Raveh returned to Israel and opened a law firm with two partners.
+1972, Raveh returned to Israel and opened a law firm with two partners.
 He bought the firm from his father-in-law, Gideon Hausner, who founded it in 1940.
-Yehuda Raveh & Co. has been ranked by Dun & Bradstreet as one of Israel's leading law firms in the hotel sector, project financing, energy and infrastructure, insolvency, building and construction.
+Yehuda Raveh & Co. has been ranked by Dun & Bradstreet as one of Israel's leading law firms in the hotel sector, project financing, energy and infrastructure, insolvency, building, and construction.
+Paul Landes, the founder and current Head of the National Bureau for Counter Terror Financing, previously Head of the “Harpoon” at the Mossad, and Head of the Money Laundering and Terror Financing Prohibition Authority, was partner in his office.